-Paper 1: Problem Solving, Programming, and Theory of Computation
+Paper 1: Practical Problem Solving and Programming

-This is examined by a 1.5 hour, on-screen exam of short answer questions and programming exercises.
+This is examined by a 2 hour 30 minutes, on-screen exam of short answer questions and programming problems.
 All questions are compulsory.
-There is preliminary material including a skeleton program issued prior to the exam and many questions in the exam will relate to this material.
-The preliminary material gives students plenty of time to prepare for the exam.
-This is 50% of the AS.
+There is pre-release material including a skeleton program and the questions in the exam will relate to this material.
+The pre-release material gives students plenty of time to prepare for the exam.
+This contributes 40% on the marks of the A Level.